ZachHoskins/100-days-of-code/log.md

 **Today's Progress**: Today I worked on the product landing page project on freeCodeCamp.

 **Thoughts**: I am making the product landing page about a ergonomic split mechanical keyboard.
 I have the main layout of the site setup, and I need to add more content, and finish the styling.

+### Day 12: June 6, Saturday

+**Today's Progress**: I continued working on the product landing page from freeCodeCamp.

+**Thoughts**: I am enjoying making this landing page, and it is helping me with my understanding of CSS.
+It is forcing me to go through all of the CSS rules to get the page to render the way I want it to look.
+I decided to use the Ultimate Hacking Keyboard as my prodcut for this project.